Eastern Province, Sri Lanka: History

 The merger was bitterly opposed by Sri Lankan nationalists.
 The combined North-East Province occupied one fourth of Sri Lanka.
-The thought of the rebel Liberation Tigers of Tamil Eelam controlling this province, directly or indirectly, alarmed them greatly.
+The thought of the rebel Liberation Tigers of Tamil Eelam (LTTE) controlling this province, directly or indirectly, alarmed them greatly.
 On 14 July 2006, after a long campaign against the merger, the Janatha Vimukthi Peramuna political party filed three separate petitions with the Supreme Court requesting a separate provincial council for the East.
 On 16 October 2006 the Supreme Court ruled that the proclamations issued by President Jayewardene were null and void and had no legal effect.
 The North-East Province was formally de-merged into the Northern and Eastern provinces on 1 January 2007.

-Much of the Eastern Province was under the control of rebel Liberation Tigers of Tamil Eelam for many years during the civil war.
+Much of the Eastern Province was under the control of rebel LTTE for many years during the civil war.
 The entire province was recaptured by the Sri Lankan military in 2007.
-Many community members blamed Pro-Government Tamil groups such as the Tamil Makkal Viduthalai Pulikal (TMVP).
-In 2008 due to the indiscriminate firearm use by various Tamil factions government planned to disarm Tamil Paramilitary groups.
-However the TMVP kept arms due to threat of LTTE and denied they were active in Civilian areas.
-TMVP was finally disarmed in 2009 after the LTTE was defeated.
+Many community members blamed Pro-Government Tamil groups such as the Tamil Makkal Viduthalai Pulikal (TMVP) for this.
+In 2008 due to "indiscriminate firearm use" by various Tamil factions, the government planned to disarm Tamil Paramilitary groups.
+However, due to the threat of the LTTE, the TMVP were allowed to keep their weapons.
+The TMVP was finally disarmed in 2009 after the LTTE was defeated.

-The Eastern Province has received at least $500 million from international donors since coming under the control of the government of Sri Lanka in 2007, according to the International Crisis Group.
-Since the end of the war the Eastern Province has seen considerable development under the Nagenahira Navodaya (Eastern Revival) program which include various agricultural, infrastructural and social development projects.
-These include the construction and repairing of roads, schools, hospitals, resettlement of IDPs and construction of 88 Nanasala ICT education centers in the Eastern Province.
-Other Projects include reconstructing the Walai Iravu bridge which was destroyed by the LTTE, developing the Weber stadium in the Batticaloa town, increasing agricultural production, construction of Manmunai, Vavunativu and New Oddamavadi bridges, constructing 48,000 houses for people who live below the poverty line, developing the Trincomalee Harbour, construction of the Sampur Power Station, development of a maritime park and museum in Trincomalee, creation of the Sampur industrial zone, development of bus stands, canals and the Oluvil Harbour in Ampara district.
+The Eastern Province received at least US$500 million from international donors between 2007 and 2009, according to the International Crisis Group.
+Since the end of the war the Eastern Province has seen considerable development under the Nagenahira Navodaya (Eastern Revival) program which includes various agricultural, infrastructural and social development projects.
+These include the construction and repairing of roads, schools, hospitals, resettlement of IDPs and construction of 88 Nanasala ICT education centers in the province.
+Other projects include reconstructing the Walai Iravu bridge which was destroyed by the LTTE, developing the Weber Stadium in Batticaloa, increasing agricultural production, construction of the Manmunai, Vavunativu and New Oddamavadi bridges, constructing 48,000 houses for people who live below the poverty line, developing the Trincomalee Harbour, construction of the Sampur Power Station, development of a maritime park and museum in Trincomalee, creation of the Sampur industrial zone, development of bus infrastructure, canals and the Oluvil Harbour in Ampara district.